 Average Cost to keep/care for a Entlebucher Mountain Dog

 The Entlebucher Mountain Dog hails from Switzerland being the smallest of all the Swiss mountain breeds.
 They are handsome dogs with their striking tricolour coats and their gentle natures.
-Although not as popular as the Bernese Mountain Dog, they are prized in their native Switzerland for being an excellent choice as both a companion dog and family pet.
+Although not as popular as the Bernese Mountain Dog, they have always been highly prized in their native Switzerland as working dogs, but also for being excellent both as companions and family pets.
 With this said, the Entlebucher is gaining popularity here in the UK, although anyone wishing to share their home with one of these handsome dogs would need to register their interest with a breed and be put on a waiting list because not many puppies are bred every year.

-Because there are not that many breeders in the UK, anyone wishing to share their home with an Entlebucher Mountain Dog would need to register their interest with a breeder and be put on a waiting list.
-However, because these lovely dogs boast such charming natures, the wait is very worthwhile.
+Because there are not that many breeders in the UK, anyone wishing to share their home with an Entlebucher Mountain Dog would need to register their interest with a breeder and be put on a waiting list with the good news being that the wait would be well worth it because these lovely dogs boast such charming and loyal natures.

 Height at the withers: Males 44 - 50 cm, Females 42 - 48 cm

 Average weight: Males 25.5 - 30.0 kg, Females 25.5 - 30.0 kg